Can LLM Agents Simulate Multi-Turn Human Behavior? Evidence from Real Online Customer Behavior Data: Discussion and Future Works

+It is worth noting that exact-match next-action prediction is an inherently difficult task and a strict metric: the model must produce the precise action a specific user took, including the exact search query, the exact product clicked, and the exact option selected.
+Our results show that current LLMs cannot yet achieve this level of step-wise accuracy.
+Nevertheless, fine-tuned models do exhibit qualitative similarity to real user behavior: they learn to browse, compare, revise search queries, and terminate sessions in patterns that resemble human trajectories (Section~\ref{sec:error-anaysis}).
+This suggests that LLM agents may already be useful for applications that depend on aggregate behavioral plausibility, such as usability testing or traffic simulation, but are not yet reliable enough for applications that require precise individual-level fidelity, such as A/B testing, where small differences in action distributions can lead to incorrect conclusions.

-\textbf{We also advocate for the development of evaluation metrics that reflect the irrational nature of human behavior.} On one hand, many user actions are rational and goal-directed, where a single correct next step exists and can be evaluated against a gold standard.
-On the other hand, users also exhibit irrational or weakly deterministic behaviors, such as semi-random clicks, and typographical errors that even the same person may not replicate consistently.
+\textbf{We also advocate for the development of evaluation metrics that reflect the irrational nature of human behavior.} On one hand, many user actions are rational and goal-directed, where a single correct next step exists.
+On the other hand, users also exhibit irrational or weakly deterministic behaviors, such as semi-random clicks, and typos that even the same person may not replicate.
 A robust metric should not penalize plausible variants that remain consistent with human trajectories and should explicitly assess an agent's ability to reproduce human-like error patterns.
-For example, the capacity to generate \emph{human-like typos} is also essential for applications like automatic UI/UX evaluation~\cite{luUXAgentSystemSimulating2025}, where assessing typo correction features requires agents to reproduce the kinds of errors real users make.
-A human-aligned evaluation should therefore distinguish true errors from acceptable variability and report performance across both rational and non-rational action regimes.
+Possible directions include partial-match scoring that credits semantically equivalent actions (e.g., two search queries with the same intent), action-type-weighted metrics that assign higher importance to critical decision points such as purchases over incidental clicks, and distributional measures that compare aggregate action statistics between simulated and real sessions rather than requiring exact per-step alignment.